BrettMahon/BladeRazor/README.md

 ![Index](index.png)

-This is instead of writing the standard Razer Syntax as summarised below.
+This is instead of writing the standard Razor Syntax as summarised below.
 ```html
 <h2>Index</h2>
 <table class="table">